ang-zeyu/infisearch/docs/src/introduction.md

 1. **Wasm** is used -- that means no IE support =(

-1. **Browser Focused**: For now, the focus is static site search.
+1. **Browser Focused**: The focus is static site search.
 That means no Node.js support and such.